 Pambadum Shola National Park

-Best time to visit the Pambadum Shola National Park is between November to April.
+The best time to visit the Pampadum Shola National Park is from April to September.

 Panna National Park

 Panna National park is located in Chhatarpur district of Madhya Pradesh.
 It is one of the oldest Tiger Reserve of the country and spread in 542 sq.km.

 It was honoured with Award of Excellence in 2007 by the Ministry of Tourism of India, for being the best maintained national park of India.

 Bengal Tiger, Leopard, Chital, Chinkara, Nilgai, Sambhar and Sloth bear are some of the prime species found in the park.

 The decline in Tiger population has always been reported in Panna National Park.
 Because of this, the park is always in the news.

 Best time to visit Panna National Park is between December to May

 Papikonda National Park is situated in between Eastern and Western Godavari in Andhra Pradesh.
 Previously it was a wildlife sanctuary and later declared as the national park in the year 2008.